FullByte/FullByte.github.io/docs/tech/tools/IRC.md

 To join the channel, now run this command: `/JOIN #my-new-channel channel-password` Get details on the channel owner: `/msg ChanServ info #my-new-channel`

+## Use matrix.org as IRC client

+Join the room `#freenode_#channel:matrix.org` on matrix.org.

+If you have a Freenode-registered nickname and want to use it from Matrix, you can do it like this:

+1. Leave with your nick on IRC
+2. On Matrix, open a new chat
+3. Invite `@appservice-irc:matrix.org` to the new chat
+4. Say `!nick <yournick>`
+5. A request for new chat with `NickServ` will pop up
+6. Accept it and identify yourself with your Freenode password (`identify <password>`)

+Voila, you'll be using your Freenode-registered nick through Matrix, being able to use multiple devices simultaneously with shared history and all!

+To start private IRC Chats, invite `@freenode_<nick>:matrix.org` to the new chat.
+This works for nicks that are known to matrix.org, i.e. if the nick has never joined an IRC channel that was bridged to matrix it won't work.